tiagozini/checkers/README.md

 This project is about the game Checkers and it´s created in React language.
 ![Tela do Jogo](https://github.com/tiagozini/checkers/blob/main/src/img/game-snapshot.png)
 ## Play the game
-Play the game online in [here](https://checkers-game-in-react.herokuapp.com).
+Play the game online [here](https://checkers-game-in-react.herokuapp.com).

 ## Available Scripts